ollieperree/webcam-magnifier/README.md

 # Webcam Magnifier

+> **_NOTE:_** This is still a work in progress.
+If you are visually impaired and you want to set something like this up but don't know how, email me at `oliverperree@gmail.com`.

 ![Screenshot of the magnifier in binary mode (black on yellow)](https://i.postimg.cc/cCcPtcb3/magnifier2.png) Screenshot of the magnifier in binary mode (black on yellow)